KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 The export/import of glossary allows the user to allign glossaries among tenants.

-.. _exportimportgloss:
 .. figure:: media/image90.png

     Export/Import of glossaries window

-There are the two tabs of Export and Import in this instance too (:numref:`exportimportgloss`).
+There are the two tabs of Export and Import.
 The user is asked to select the glossaries to export and to type a name that will be assigned to the zipped folder.
 The user can help himself/herself by using the filter on data (of creation of the glossary).

 Once the user has got the zipped folder he/she must switch tenant and enter as its admin.
 Then select the import tab from the Export/Import main window.

-.. _importgloss:
 .. figure:: media/image91.png

     Import of glossaries

-The user must use the arrows (:numref:`importgloss`) to indicate the glossaries he/she wants to import in the target tenant.
+The user must use the arrows to indicate the glossaries he/she wants to import in the target tenant.
 No further information are needed to end the process.
 Then the user has to enter the target tenant as administrator and use the import tab to finalise the import.

 Catalog
 ~~~~~~~~